 For more info, please read our guide on how to open a bank account in Portugal.

 Retiring in Portugal

 Many retirees from European countries, the US, and the UK choose Portugal for retirement.
-The reason for this is the country’s reasonable living standards, its favorable climate, incredible coasts, and the landscapes.
+The reason for this is the country’s reasonable living standards, its favorable climate, incredible coasts, and landscapes.

 In addition to these advantages, the tax rates and property costs are very favorable for retirees in Portugal.
 Expats mostly prefer the Algarve region for retirement in Portugal.
-Even Forbes has recently rated the area as the most affordable option for retirees in Europe to retire Portugal.
+Even Forbes has recently rated the area as the most affordable option for retirees in Europe to retire in Portugal.